There is a difference between legal research chemicals used in scientific research and those that are used as a way to get high.

-Below are a few examples of commonly abused research chemicals:
+Below are several examples of commonly abused research chemicals:

-2C class substances include drugs like 2C-I, 2C-B, and 2C-E – all powerful psychedelic drugs that cause hallucinogenic and stimulant effects in users.
-The drugs were first synthesized by Alexander Shulgin, the same person who first suggested the idea of using MDMA for medical purposes.
+2C class substances include drugs such as 2C-E, 2C-B, and 2C-I – extremely potent psychedelic drugs that cause stimulant and hallucinogenic effects in those who use them.
+The drugs were first synthesized by Alexander Shulgin, the same person who first suggested the idea of using MDMA as a medical treatment option.

-Just like any drug, the use of any 2C class drug has the potential for overdose, addiction, and adverse health risks.
-In fact, since they’re fairly uncommon, many people aren’t certain of appropriate doses and may carry a higher risk of overdose than most drugs.
+As with other drugs, the use of any 2C class drug has the potential for addiction, overdose, and adverse health risks.
+In addition, since they’re relatively uncommon, many people aren’t aware of the correct dosage sizes, so these may have an elevated overdose risk when compared to most other drugs.

 While these drugs produce relaxing feelings just like organic marijuana, they can also be unpredictable and lead to overdose.
 Users have been hospitalized for symptoms like heart attacks, intense hallucinations, psychosis, and more.

-Synthetic opioids are designer drugs meant to mimic the effects of the seeds from a plant called the opium poppy.
+Synthetic opioid research chemicals are designer drugs meant to mimic the effects of the seeds from a plant called the opium poppy.
 As the opioid crisis grows, these drugs, especially fentanyl, are becoming more and more popular to abuse.

 Depending on the specific drug, these can be white powder, pills, lollipops, patches, tables, or even liquid solutions.

 These drugs are highly addictive and already tend to be very strong.
 When untested and unregulated versions hit the market, the potential for overdose only grows.
 Some of the health risks of synthetic opioids include nausea, loss of consciousness, dizziness, breathing suppression, blurred vision, and temporary hearing loss.

 Synthetic opioids can be contaminated in shipment or production with other substances like starch, sugar, or powdered milk to boost the profits of the person who sells them.